jchatel/quickmail-next-docs/integrations/webhooks.md

 ![screenshot](../images/003_file-c0z3HaNc0J.png)

-**Note:** Webhooks are only available for Agency accounts.
-If you do not see an option to access the Organization Dashboard, your account is likely a Team account.
-To switch to an Agency account, contact support at support@quickmail.io.
+**Note:** If you don't see the option to access the Organization Dashboard, it means your account isn't on the Agency plan.
+To use webhooks, you'll need to upgrade to the $299/month Agency plan.

 Go to the **Settings** tab → **Webhooks** → paste the webhook endpoint URL.